 Sometimes the dust accumulated on the motherboard serves as a cause of overheating of the system.
 Dust accumulated resists the flow of current through the circuit and hence it dissipates heat.

 In this case, first, disconnect your PC from the power supply and then clean the motherboard with a brush and Motherboard Cleaner Liquid (MBC) easily available in the market.
-Dust can also block the heat sink installed in the CPU and air inlets cannot circulate fresh air properly.
+Dust can also block the heat sink installed in the CPU and air inlets cannot circulate fresh air properly resulting in motherboard overheating.

-3. Try replacing parts with more efficient ones
+3. Try replacing parts like Power Supply with more efficient ones

 Hard Disk has disks and spindles inside it which rotates for its function.
 These rotations do mechanical work and hence increases the temperature.